-- 6 Tight the front bolt with a 10mm spanner and look at the readings on the receiver, if the receiving level start decreasing again, start using the bolt on the rear and tighten it with the spanner, and reach the maximum again.
-We strongly suggest you to repeat the steps 2-3 times to make sure that the bolts are tight - Repeat the steps 1-6 on the remote end as well. - Now the system is secured with the fine adjustment bolts.
-The long term alignment bolts should be tightened on side and on the bottom of the unit. /Please note: During the tightening process should you experience some movements.
+- Repeat the steps 1-3 on the remote end as well. - Now the system is secured with the fine adjustment bolts.
+The long term alignment bolts should be tightened on the bottom of the unit. /Please note: During the tightening process should you experience some movements.
 This should be compensated with further tightening of the fine adjustment bolts/

-8.5 Connecting to your Network
+7.1.4 Connecting to your Network

-You have a TP head
+If you have a TP head

 You can find a TP connector unit in your ODIU, with there connectors.
-You have to plug in the TP cable of your head into the RJ45 connector.
-Your network is connectable to the LB system using the white one rowed connector, where you have to connect the four cable of your network with the help of the punch down tool.
+You have to plug in the TP cable of your head into the RJ45 connector. network is connectable to the LB system using the white one rowed connector, where you have to connect the four cable of your network with the help of the punch down tool.
 The order of the cable can be seen on the figure.